FreeBSD Alternatives

 FreeBSD is a free and open-source Unix-like operating system descended from the Berkeley Software Distribution.
 FreeBSD was first released as in 1993, and is today the most popular free and open-source BSD operating system on the market today.
 In total.. read more.

 According to people there are many software similar to it, and the best alternative to FreeBSD is GhostBSD which is both free and open source.
-Other highly recommended applications include MidnightBSD (Free) , OpenBSD (Free) and Asahi Linux (Free).
+Other highly recommended applications include MidnightBSD (Free) , OpenBSD (Free) and Linux Mint (Free).

 In total people have suggested 33 alternatives to FreeBSD that share similarities by use case and feature set.